Chart Color Schemes

 Employment drivers in Mullumbimby are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

 Mullumbimby has a well-educated workforce with significant representation in essential services sectors.
-Its unemployment rate as of June 2025 was 6.0%.
+The unemployment rate is 6.0%.

-Conversely, public administration & safety has lower representation at 3.5%, compared to the regional average of 7.5%.
-While local employment opportunities exist, many residents commute elsewhere for work.
-Over the year to June 2025, labour force levels in Mullumbimby decreased by 4.8% and employment declined by the same percentage, with unemployment remaining largely unchanged.
-In contrast, Rest of NSW experienced a slight employment decline of 0.1% and labour force growth of 0.3%, with a rise in unemployment of 0.4 percentage points.
-State-level data from Sep-25 shows that NSW employment contracted by 0.41%, losing 19,270 jobs, with the state unemployment rate at 4.3%.
-This compares favourably to the national unemployment rate of 4.5% but lags behind the national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest that Mullumbimby's employment could grow by approximately 6.6% over five years and 13.6% over ten years, based on a simple weighting extrapolation of industry-specific projections against the local employment mix.
+Conversely, public administration & safety shows lower representation at 3.5% compared to the regional average of 7.5%.
+Many residents commute elsewhere for work based on Census data.
+Over the year ending June 2025, labour force levels decreased by 4.8%, with employment declining by the same percentage while unemployment remained stable.
+In contrast, Rest of NSW experienced a slight employment decline of 0.1% and labour force growth of 0.3%.
+Jobs and Skills Australia's national employment forecasts from May 2025 indicate that overall employment is projected to grow by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Mullumbimby's current employment mix suggests potential local growth of approximately 6.6%% over five years and 13.6% over ten years, though this is a simplified extrapolation for illustrative purposes only and does not consider localized population projections.

 Frequently Asked Questions - Employment